KoenLBekx/laconic/README.md

 As a routine's name is just another expression value, it's possible to use variables and stack items as pointers to routines.

-Routines can be stored in script files.
-They can be declared to a main script in two ways:
-- either by preceding calling code in the script by an Evaluate-after-reading operation: `Er,§<filename> X[sRoutine from file]`
-- or else by including the script file by preceding the main code by an `-i` parameter when running the command-line Laconic interpreter: `...$ laconic -i myRoutines.lac 'X[sRoutine from file]'`

 A routine's code has access to its own name or identifier using the `c§rtn` operation.
 When this operation is used outside of any routine, it returns "main".

+Routines can be stored in script files, which are UTF-8 text files containing Laconic code.
+These routintes can be imported to a main script in two ways:
+- either by preceding calling code in the script by an Evaluate-after-reading operation: `Er,§myRoutines.lac X[sRoutine from file]`
+- or else by including the script file by preceding the main code by an `-i` parameter when running the command-line Laconic interpreter: `...$ laconic -i myRoutines.lac 'X[sRoutine from file]'`

 *An example of a routine in a script file can be found in `scripts/average.lac`.
-This script file not only declares the "average" routine, but also an "average_unit_tests" routine that, when called, performs several unit tests on the "average" routine.*
+This script file not only declares the "average" routine, but also an "average_unit_tests" routine.
+This routine is entirely coded in Laconic again.
+When called, it performs several unit tests on the "average" routine:*

+`... $ laconic -i /home/user/laconic_scripts/average.lac 'X§average_unit_tests'`

 ## Arithmetic operators